jczhou02/BeatBox-v2/mashup_daw_strategy_1.md

 # Mashup DAW — Architecture & `generate_mashup_timeline` Strategy

-A working design document for a Next.js (TypeScript) + Supabase + Python web app that lets users build harmonic mashups of real songs, powered by Hooktheory-scraped metadata and Demucs stem separation.
+A working design document for a previously implemented stack of Next.js (TypeScript) + Supabase + Python web app that lets users build harmonic mashups of real songs, powered by Hooktheory-scraped metadata and Demucs stem separation.
+Review this document with imtemt to question any design decisions and improve existing ideas with more technically sound practices!
 ---

 ## 1. System Overview